Conor Lovett and Stephen Dillane; Photo by Tristram Kenton

 Three actors appear, each delivering Beckett’s looping, repetitive, stripped back language in waves of introspection.
 Conor Lovett’s Irish accent seems to match the complex rhythms of the piece.
 He makes Beckett sound the way we imagine he should, while Stephen Dillane’s delivery is counter-intuitively English, like a slightly annoyed schoolteacher pouring out his soul.
 The contrast bringing a fascinating richness of interpretation to the work.
 Who is this man who tells us everything, nothing in his life except a sack of tinned food and the contents of his head?

 Gare St. Lazare has brought a treat to London, an exacting and difficult evening, but some of the highest quality theatre in Britain and Ireland at the moment.
 There are no compromises, and it is telling that more than fifty years on, Beckett’s work is tough enough for ten people, on the night I saw the show, to walk out.
 It is not an easy show to walk out of, unless you do not care about the amount of disruption you cause, but the actors did not blink.
-We are still trying to come to terms with Beckett’s writing, ‘How It Is (Part One)’ is an important step towards revealing the quality and depth of his work.
-As the nameless narrator says to excuse his obsessive accounts, “These details in preference to nothing”.
+As a culture we are still trying to come to terms with Beckett’s writing, and ‘How It Is (Part One)’ is an important step in revealing the quality and depth of his work.
+As the nameless narrator says to excuse his obsessive accounts, “these details in preference to nothing”.